 In May 2006, when I believed there had to be more than PTSD to blame for my difficulties in the workplace, I saw a neuropsychologist.
 I spent eight hours filling out self-evaluation forms and undergoing testing.
 Separately, my husband and I scored (one being the best, ten the worst) my level of irritability and depression, and my ability to remember things, concentrate, multitask, recall words, and think quickly.
 Our scores were nearly identical, with most of them ranging between five and eight.
 I spent the remainder of the day filling in dots on questionnaires, naming faces in photos, sticking pegs in tiny holes in less than fifty seconds, drawing figures from memory, naming as many items as I could think of that started with the letter T in less than one minute.

-Finally, I had answers.
+Finally, I had answers as to why I had trouble following conversations, learning new information, or performing most tasks in a timely manner.
 Finally, I had a reason as to why I could not retrieve the word from my brain when the neuropsychologist asked me to name the photo of two vertically connected glass bulbs with sand trickling from the top bulb to the bottom bulb.

 When writing about a past event in the present tense, how does the author manage to control the narrative?
 In other words, how do readers know when the author is speaking from the present of the past versus the present of the now?
 It is usually much later when we are able to reflect mindfully on a past event, say, pose rhetorical questions and conjure answers about what happened.
 So how does the author insert reflection, or what Sue William Silverman calls the voice of experience – the metaphors for instance – in to the present tense telling of a past event?